NEMSLinux/nems-docs/basic/platforms.rst

 Introduction
 ------------

-NEMS Linux AMI leverages Amazon's T2 instance types, dramatically reducing the cost of running a NEMS Server in the Cloud by bursting to full core performance only when required.
+The NEMS Linux AMI leverages Amazon's T2 instance types, dramatically reducing the cost of running a NEMS Server in the Cloud by bursting to full core performance only when required.
 T2 instances are also available to use in the AWS Free Tier, which includes 750 hours of